the1lab/1lab/src/Topoi/Base.lagda.md

 instance, the graph $\bull \to \bull \to \bull$ can be considered as a disjoint union of two edges, which is then glued together in a way such that the target of the first is the source of the second.
-The maps $s, t : V \to E$ exhibit the two ways that a vertex can be considered "part of" an edge.
+The maps $s, t : V \to E$ exhibit the two ways that a node can be considered "part of" an edge.

 ## As "logically nice" categories